-- Place one nonscorable materials return shipping label on top of each box. - Count the total number of nonscorable boxes. - On the line that reads "BOX OF " fill in the sequence of nonscorable boxes being returned for the school (e.g., indicate box 1 of 3, box 2 of 3, and box 3 of 3).
-Be sure to number nonscorable materials in a separate sequence from scorable. - Do NOT write anything else on the labels. - Do NOT include your scorable box count with your nonscorable box count.
+- Place one nonscorable materials return shipping label on top of each box. - Count the total number of nonscorable boxes.

+- On the line that reads "BOX OF " fill in the sequence of paper materials boxes being returned for the school (e.g., indicate box 1 of 3, box 2 of 3, and box 3 of 3). - Do NOT write anything else on the labels.